 There is no specified treatment or vaccination for dengue or dengue hemorrhagic fever.
 However, the treatment objective is to manage symptoms and prevent the infection from worsening further.
 These treatments include:

 Moreover, the doctor will suggest rest and frequent hydration to keep the symptoms from getting worse.
-Symptoms of dengue hemorrhagic fever are most difficult to manage since they are more intense and appear at a faster rate.
+Symptoms of dengue hemorrhagic fever are the most difficult to manage since they are more intense and appear at a faster rate.

-The best way to prevent dengue hemorrhagic fever is to stay away from mosquito bites and stop the birth and breeding of Aedes mosquito.
+The best way to prevent dengue hemorrhagic fever is to stay away from mosquito bites and stop the birth and breeding of Aedes mosquitoes.
 The following preventive methods can help stop the breeding of dengue carriers:

 Further, protect the patient (from any further mosquito bite) that has been infected by the virus, since that could cause the spreading of the virus if the infected mosquito, in turn, bit another person.

 However, dengue hemorrhagic fever can be treated effectively provided it is detected early.

 That said dengue hemorrhagic fever is a very severe condition and must be diagnosed and treated early to prevent complications.